robmoss/git-is-my-lab-book/src/prerequisites.md

 # Prerequisites

 These materials assume that the reader has a basic knowledge of the Bash command-line shell and using SSH to connect to remote computers.
+You should be comfortable with using the command-line to perform the following tasks:

+- Navigate your files and directories;
+- Create, copy, move, and delete files and directories; and
+- Work remotely using SSH.

 Please refer to the following materials for further details: